Polish cuisine: Alcohol

-Non-alcoholic
+Non-alcoholic drinks

-Traditionally, kvass (kwas chlebowy) was a fermented beverage first popular among the peasantry, but it later spread to the szlachta and become a universal Polish drink by the 14th-15th centuries.
+Traditionally, kvass (kwas chlebowy) was a fermented beverage first popular among the peasantry, but it later spread to the szlachta and became a universal Polish drink by the 14th-15th centuries.
 It is typically made from rye bread, usually known as black bread, and is not classified as an alcoholic beverage in Poland, as its alcohol content usually ranges from 0% to 2%.
 There are many commercial and family variations of the beverage; however, traditional Polish recipes still exist.
 Despite its production on an industrial scale in Poland during the interbellum, it began to lose popularity to mass-produced soft drinks and carbonated water in the 20th century.
 It remained known primarily in rural areas of eastern Poland.
 However, kvass started making a comeback in the 21st century, with many new Polish brands being started.

-In contemporary times, tea is perhaps the most popular drink, usually served with a slice of lemon and sweetened with either sugar or honey.
+Since the turn of the century, tea is perhaps the most popular beverage, usually served with a slice of lemon and sweetened with either sugar or honey.
 Tea came to Poland from England shortly after its appearance in Western Europe, mainly due to the Dutch merchants.
 However, its prevalence is attributed to the Russians in the 19th century – at this time samovars imported from Russia become commonplace in Polish homes.
 Tea with milk is called bawarka (lit.
 'Bavarian style').

 Coffee has been widely drunk since the 18th century, when Poland bordered the Ottoman Empire.

-Other frequently consumed beverages also include: buttermilk, kefir, soured milk, instant coffee, various mineral waters, juices, and numerous brands of soft drink.
+Other frequently consumed beverages include buttermilk, kefir, soured milk, instant coffee, various mineral waters, juices, and numerous brands of soft drinks.
 A considerable number of Poles enjoy carbonated water, and customers in restaurants are always offered both still and sparkling (carbonated) water to drink.